 Simple Grilled Desserts are the buzz for this camping season.
-Gilling doesn’t have to end after your burgers, steaks and veggies are done.
+Grilling doesn’t have to end after your burgers, steaks and veggies are done.
 On your next outdoor adventure, try making one of these four simple, tasty gourmet desserts over your camping coals, or backyard grill.
 The goal is to be sure to try each of the desserts and decide for yourself which one is going to be your favorite Simple Gourmet Grilled Dessert!

 Start with your traditional jumbo marshmallow.
 Next, insert a small bit-sized candy bar in the middle of the marshmallow.
 Then, place the marshmallow on your favorite roasting stick and roast the marshmallow until it is golden brown.
 The candy will melt into the middle of the marshmallow and you will have a gooey, tasty, melted treat that everyone will enjoy!